 ~/google_appengine/dev_appserver.py udacity.cs253.go/I put the google_appengine sdk in

-as I also have the python GAE SDK, I think it conflicts.
+~.
+I had some troubles when I put the Go GAE scripts in my PATH as I also have the python GAE SDK, I think it conflicts.
 This is the reason why I am explicit when running dev_appserver.py.~/google_appengine/appcfg.py update udacity.cs253.goNote: udacity.cs253.go is the name of my application.

 So I started with Unit 1.
 Here is what the python code of my main.py looks like in python, 3 handlers a simple hello world handler and 2 handlers date and thanks that comunicate through a Form: